 Safer Internet Day

-This year, Safer Internet Day will be celebrating the amazing range of information and opportunities online, and its potential to inform, connect and inspire us, whilst also looking at how young people can separate fact from fiction.
-Through Safer Internet Day 2021 we will look at why inaccurate content exists, where it comes from, and what young people can do in response.
+Last year's Safer Internet Day was held on 9th February 2021 to celebrate the amazing range of information and opportunities online, and its potential to inform, connect and inspire us, whilst also looking at how young people can separate fact from fiction.
+Through Safer Internet Day 2021 we looked at why inaccurate content exists, where it comes from, and what young people can do in response.